Identifying the sources of noise synergy and redundancy in the gene expression of feed-forward loop motif: Materials and methods

-where $\bm{n} = (x,y,z)^T$ denotes the copy number of the respective molecular species.
-The vector $\bm{f} = (f_x,f_y,f_z)^T$ and $\bm{g} = (g_x,g_y,g_z)^T$ represent the production and degradation rates of the components, respectively.
-Eq.~(\ref{eq1}) is the general form and is applicable to any type of FFL, coherent or incoherent, as well as for any integration (e.g., AND or OR logic) of the direct and indirect pathways at the output node.
-The explicit expressions of $f_i$ and $g_i$ for C1- and I1-FFLs with both AND and OR logic are reported in Table~\ref{t1}.
+where $\mathbf{n} = (x,y,z)^T$ denotes the copy number of the respective molecular species.
+The vector $\mathbf{f} = (f_x,f_y,f_z)^T$ and $\mathbf{g} = (g_x,g_y,g_z)^T$ represent the production and degradation rates of the components, respectively.
+Eq.~(\ref{eqn11}) is the general form and is applicable to any type of FFL, coherent or incoherent, as well as for any regulation (e.g., AND or OR) of the direct and indirect pathways at the output node.
+The explicit expressions of $f_i$ and $g_i$ for C1- and I1-FFLs with both AND and OR regulation are reported in Table~S1.

-In a fluctuating environment, the dynamics of the FFL can be described by a chemical master equation that governs the time evolution of the joint probability distribution $P(\bm{n};t)$,
+In a fluctuating environment, the dynamics of the FFL can be described by a chemical master equation that governs the time evolution of the joint probability distribution $P(\mathbf{n};t)$,

-where $\mathbb{E}_i^{\pm 1}$ refers to the step operator which on operating either increases ($\mathbb{E}_i^{+1}$) or decreases ($\mathbb{E}_i^{-1}$) the number of molecules by 1.
-The master equation~(\ref{eq2}) is applicable to all FFL types, regardless of the regulatory logic (e.g., AND or OR integration).
-Eq.~(\ref{eq2}) can be solved using van Kampen’s system size expansion (or $\Omega~$expansion) \cite{Elf2003, Hayot2004, Kampen2007}, which yields closed-form expressions of the second-order moments of the steady-state distribution $P(\bm{n})$.
+where $\mathbb{E}_i^{\pm 1}$ refers to the step operator that when operating increases ($\mathbb{E}_i^{+1}$) or decreases ($\mathbb{E}_i^{-1}$) the number of molecules by 1.
+The master equation~(\ref{eqn12}) is applicable to all types of FFL, regardless of the regulatory logic (e.g., AND or OR).

+Eq.~(\ref{eqn12}) can be solved using van Kampen’s system size expansion (or $\Omega~$expansion) \cite{Elf2003, Hayot2004, Kampen2007}, which yields closed-form expressions of the second-order moments of the steady-state distribution $P(\mathbf{n})$.
 This procedure systematically approximates the master equation and yields a Lyapunov equation governing the covariance matrix \cite{Nandi2024}.
 The Lyapunov equation for the FFL system is given by